 The Bill Virdon Retro Fantasy League

 Commissioner Sillavan will submit seven random dates between the 1st and 31st each week.
-The American league teams (less the Browns) will each submit a year between 1913 and 1953 each week on one of the seven days (to be assigned).
-The National league teams (less the Braves, my team) will submit a month (April to September) each of the seven days.
+The National league teams (less the Braves, my team) will each submit a year between 1913 and 1953 each week on one of the seven days (to be assigned).
+The American league teams (less the Browns) will submit a month (April to September) each of the seven days.
 The combination will make a complete date in history and from there we will visit box scores.
-After 11 weeks the National league teams will switch to picking years and the American league teams will pick the months.
+After 11 weeks the National league teams will switch to picking months and the American league teams will pick the years.
 The season runs 22 weeks total, seven days a week for a total of 154 games (the original MLB season).